AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_controller.rst

    Suggestions:

-      1. please check the private DNS configuration
+      * Check the private DNS configuration

         1. Make sure it can resolve a public domain

-        2. Make sure it can forward public DNS request to a public DNS
+        2. Make sure it can forward a public DNS request to a public DNS

-      2. Allow public traffic on security group and ACL
+      * `Check basic network configuration of AWS where Aviatrix Controller locates from AWS portal`_

 T_08.
 Verify whether Aviatrix Gateway can issue AWS EC2 API properly from Aviatrix Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~